-In addition to accessing G Suite mail from the Gmail web interface, users can send and receive mail from their favorite desktop client.
+In addition to accessing Google Workspace mail from the Gmail web interface, users can send and receive mail from their favorite desktop client.
 Depending on the client, they can use either the Internet Message Access Protocol (IMAP) or Post Office Protocol (POP).

 - POP–Contacts the client server and downloads all of your new messages to a single device, and then deletes the mail from the server.
 If you read email on a single device and want email deleted from the server after downloading it to your device, use POP.

-Any modern IMAP client that implements the IMAP4rev1 protocol is supported.
+Gmail supports modern IMAP clients that implement the IMAP4rev1 protocol.
 A few examples of these clients are listed below.
 (You may also be able to use clients that aren't listed here.)

 Windows and Mac mail clients

 - Apple Mail

 Note: Some IMAP clients might implement the IMAP4rev1 protocol only partially or incorrectly, and therefore some features might not work as expected.
 Third-party IMAP clients are not supported by Google.
 Problems with a third-party IMAP client must be handled by the third-party vendor.